Office of Communications & Marketing

 - Ann Lankford, School of Engineering and Applied Sciences (SEAS) – Director of Outreach and Student Engagement

-- Carla Wade, David A. Clarke School of Law – Associate Dean for Law Library & IT Services
+- Carla Wale, David A. Clarke School of Law – Associate Dean for Law Library & IT Services

 - Rajeev Bansal – Director, Institutional Research, Data Management, and Assessment